TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 # About

 **PowerShell** can log *all executed source code*, and serve as a *honey-pot* for malicious scripts.
 No matter how good an attacker has hidden a **PowerShell** script, scriptblock logging *will* expose it.

 This won't help much, though, if no one looks at the logged data.
-This module adds two new cmdlets that can control scriptblock loggingand read the logged data.
+That's why this module adds two new cmdlets that help you control scriptblock logging and read the logged data.

 Scriptblock logging is a great tool: